Agroforestry leads as investors and governments support land restoration in Latin America

 In contrast, the urgency to act is entirely clear.
 “Agriculture provides 50% of income in rural areas in Latin America,” says Walter Vergara, who coordinates Initiative 20×20 for the World Resources Institute (WRI).
 “But it is responsible for 50% of our greenhouse gas emissions and has degraded 200 million hectares.”

 The historical degradation is just one worry, adds the Colombian forests and climate specialist.
 Rampant degradation is on-going.
-“We lose 3.4 million hectares of forest a year in Latin America.”.
+“We lose 3.4 million hectares of forest a year in Latin America,” he says.

 In Nicaragua, which has pledged to restore 2.9 million hectares, forest is succumbing daily to expanding pasture.
 “It’s important to stop the red monster of the advance of the agricultural frontier,” says Paul Oquist, Minister-Private Secretary for National Policies for the Presidency of the Republic of Nicaragua.